alkalir/aiphs_alka/getting_started/README.md

 ![Global-Monitor](https://i.imgur.com/xqNAz9M.png)

 where there are seven sniffers distributed inside the components of a reference architecture (left-side of the image).
 Sniffers are controlled in teams: each team of sniffers can be controlled through a Local Monitoring Information Collector (LMIC).
 Sniffers write their results (monitoring information) to dedicated registers, part of a Data Collector Interface (DCI).
 In addition, the DCI allows controlling the sniffers through the LMICs and accessing monitoring information through a host.
-The register space of the DCI is shown in the following figure:
+The register space of the DCI is shown in the b) side of the following figure:

 ![reg-space](https://i.imgur.com/HoEV4TB.png)